koder77/l1vm/README.md

 What works right now: l1asm, l1com, l1pre and the l1vm. <br>
 And the all the following standard modules: <br>
-endianess, fann, file, genann, math, mem, mmpfr (high precision math library), net, process, string, time <br>
+endianess, fann, file, genann, math, mem, mmpfr (high precision math library), net, process, string, time, sdl-2.0 <br>
 librs232 (serialport by libserialport) <br><br>

-The sdl-2.0 module can not be used. <br>
-Resulting in the following error message: <br>
-running lines SDL demo... <br>
-2021-12-18 19:54:21.241 l1vm[18905:51693] Attempting to add observer to main runloop, but the main thread has exited.
-This message will only log once.
-Break on _CFRunLoopError_MainThreadHasExited to debug. <br><br>

-Now the SDL library is used from the main thread, but still not working right! <br>
-If you know how to fix this then you could help me! <br><br>
+sdl-2.0: prog/lines.l1com now works!
+I had to call a SDL event function in the delay loop! <br>
+(:sdl_get_mouse_state !) <br>
+This is needed to avoid errors on macOS. <br>

 After installation you have to add the following lines to your "~/.bashrc" bash config file: <br>